chanzuckerberg/happy/docs/getting_started/deploy_first_stack.md

 * `happy config <cp,delete,diff,exec,get,list,set>` - add a key, value pair to your deployment.
 A key, value pair will be stored and added to your running container as an environment variable.
 Key, value pairs can be set on the stack-level or on the environment-level
 (all stacks in the environment get the same key value pairs).
 * `happy restart <stack_name>` - performs a quick redeployment of the running containers.
 This is handy if you want to update your `happy config` of your application and have your application pick up the changes.
+The docker images will be the same and no new code will be uploaded.
+Everything will be the same except your containerized applications will be redeployed with updated configuration values.
 * `happy delete <stack_name>` - deletes the stack